gabrielmcg/Docker-docs/ops/README.md

 array in the event of a disaster.</p>

 <p class="p">RMC enables you to replicate data from the source storage system (HPE 3PAR StoreServ) to
-destination storage system (HPE StoreOnce).
+the destination storage system (HPE StoreOnce).
 The replication is based on point-in-time snapshots.</p>

 <p class="p">Recovery Manager Central is installed as a VM on VMware vSphere ESXi.
 It can be installed